OFFICER NOMINATIONS

 ELDERS & DEACONS

-The list of nominees will be overseen by our Elder Board, who will prepare a single slate of elder and deacon nominees to the congregation for election at a congregational meeting later this Spring (2024).
+The list of nominees will be overseen by our Elder Board, who will prepare a single slate of elder and deacon nominees to the congregation for election at a congregational meeting later this Spring (2025).
 The Elder Board will seek to bring for election candidates that are qualified in terms of character and alignment (both theological and missional) with Liberti Main Line’s beliefs and that represent the diversity of our congregation.
-(Meet our current Consistory members here.)
+(See our current Consistory members here.)

 The Consistory––elders and deacons together––are entrusted to faithfully and fruitfully continue the mission of Liberti Main Line and to protect and promote its vision.
 There are also particular functions related to each office: